vilisimo/cookme/README.md

 (_cookme.herokuapp.com_ was, sadly, taken)

 ## What is Cookme?
-It is a practice website that serve as a simple recipe holder with a no-nonsense frontend.
+It is a practice website that serves as a simple recipe holder with a no-nonsense frontend.

 A user is presented with a clean interface that enables browsing of recipes that